gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 }]
 ```

 That's a lot of JSON -- let's break it down.
-The first key you see is entitled "Caption".
+The first key you see is entitled `caption`.
 This refers to the name of the first tab.
 The tab will be labeled "Info".

-The second key you see is entitled "fields".
+The second key you see is entitled `fields`.
 This refers to each of the fields that will be accessible from that tab.
 The fields are stored as a nested JSON string.
 Let's break these down.

-The first key within the nested JSON string is entitled "field".
+The first key within the nested JSON string is entitled `field`.
 This refers to the placeholder that MIGX will generate that we will access later with getImageList.
 For the first item, we have labeled it "title".
 This refers to the short string mentioned above.
-The second key is labeled "caption".
+The second key is labeled `caption`.
 This refers to the label that the end user will see when they're filling in a data item.
 Let's label it "Title" so that our users know they're filling in the title of the image.

 The second key within the nested JSON string is entitled "description".
-We have three keys this time: the first, "field", refers to the placeholder that we will access later.
-The second, "caption", is the label the user will see.
-The third, "inputTVtype", refers to the type of field that we want to use.
+We have three keys this time: the first, `field`, refers to the placeholder that we will access later.
+The second, `caption`, is the label the user will see.
+The third, `inputTVtype`, refers to the type of field that we want to use.

 We're done with the first nested JSON string.
-We can now see that there is a second tab -- this one has a label of "Image" and specified an inputTVtype of "image".
+We can now see that there is a second tab -- this one has a label of "Image" and specified an `inputTVtype` of "image".
 To specify a Media Source for the image, add another key `"sourceFrom":"migx"` and, using the Media Sources tab, assign a media source to the MIGx TV.

 We are now halfway done with our first MIGX TV.
 We have now created the form for each of the individual data items.
 The keys for each field are listed below in a table for your viewing convenience.
 Let's now define the summary view of the data items using Grid Columns in Step 3.2